 Good content isn’t cheap, and it’s not easy – even if you’re doing it yourself, or trying to save a buck and tasking your non-writerly employees with the job.
 Time or cash, either way, you’re going to invest to do it right*.
+But to make that content work for you, you have to promote it.
+This is why content promotion is a vital step in your content marketing process.

 * What’s the point in doing it wrong?
 Nobody pays attention to bad content, including Google’s web crawler algorithms.